ats-lang/ATS-CodeBook/RECIPE/README.md

 ## [Hangman2](./Hangman2)

-This example implements a distributed version of the Hangman game, making use of a simple web service to handle I/O.
+This example implements a distributed version of the Hangman game for two players, where only the one who does the guessing part of the game can send messages to the other one through a web-based uni-directional channel.

 ## [Hangman3](./Hangman3)

-This example implements another distributed version of the Hangman game for two independent players, who communicate with each other through two untyped uni-directional channels.
+This example implements another distributed version of the Hangman game for two independent players, who communicate with each other through two web-bsaed uni-directional channels (that are untyped).

 ## [WordFrqncyCount](./WordFrqncyCount)